EthanPeters96/Titan-Clothing/README.md

 ### Frameworks, Libraries & Programs Used

-1. Balsamiq - Used to create wireframes
+1. Django - Python web framework used to build the site
-2. Flask - Used to create the backend for the website
+2. Bootstrap - For responsive design and styling
-3. Flask-WTF - Used to create the forms for the website
+3. jQuery - JavaScript library for DOM manipulation
-4. Flask-Login - Used to create the login system for the website
-5. Jinja - Used to create the dynamic pages for the website
+4. Stripe - For payment processing
+5. AWS S3 - For static and media file storage
-6. Heroku - Used to deploy the website
+6. Heroku - For deployment
-7. MongoDB - Used to store the data for the website
+7. PostgreSQL - Database for the deployed application
-8. dnspython - Used to connect to the database
-9. jQuery - Used to make the site more interactive
-10. Pylint - To check for errors in the code
-11. Black - To format the code app.py
-12. prettier - To format all the other files
-13. Font Awesome - For icons
-14. pymongo - Used to interact with the database
-15. Git - For version control
+8. Git - For version control
-16. Github - To save and store the files for the website
+9. GitHub - To save and store the files for the website
-17. Bootstrap - Used to create the navigation bar, cards and form
-18. Google Dev Tools - To troubleshoot and test features and solve issues with responsiveness and styling
-19. Stripe - To process payments
-20. Bulma - To style the site
+10. Font Awesome - For icons
-21. Google Fonts - To style the site
+11. Google Fonts - For typography
+12. Pillow - Python imaging library for image processing
+13. Gunicorn - WSGI HTTP Server for deployment
+14. Django Allauth - For user authentication
+15. Django Crispy Forms - For form styling
+16. Django Countries - For country field in forms

 ## Deployment & Local Development

 ### Deployment

-The site is deployed using Heroku - [FlavorVault](https://flavorvault-d681a47fade4.herokuapp.com)
+The site is deployed using Heroku - [Titan-Clothing](https://titan-clothing-d681a47fade4.herokuapp.com)

 To Deploy the site using Heroku:

 1. Create a `requirements.txt` file using the terminal command `pip freeze > requirements.txt`

-2. Create a `Procfile` with the terminal command `echo web: python app.py > Procfile`
+2. Create a `Procfile` with the terminal command `echo web: gunicorn titan_clothing.wsgi:application > Procfile`

 3. Login to Heroku and create a new app by clicking "New" and "Create new app"

 4. Choose a name for your app (must be unique) and select your region

-5. From the deploy tab on Heroku:

-    - Select "Connect to GitHub" as the deployment method
-    - Search for your repository name and click "Connect"
-    - Scroll to the bottom of the deploy page and select "Enable Automatic Deploys"

-6. Set up your environment variables in Heroku:
+5. Set up your environment variables in Heroku:

     - Click the settings tab
     - Click "Reveal Config Vars"
-    - Add any necessary environment variables (e.g., SECRET_KEY, DATABASE_URL)
+    - Add necessary environment variables (SECRET_KEY, DATABASE_URL, AWS keys, etc.)

-7. Push these changes to your GitHub repository: `bash git add . git commit -m "Deployment: Add requirements.txt and Procfile" git push   `
+6. Connect to GitHub and enable automatic deploys from your repository

+7. Make sure DEBUG is set to False in your settings.py file

 8. Your app will now be deployed to Heroku and will update automatically each time you push changes to GitHub